image

 There are regular flights directly to Egypt's Sharm El-Sheikh International Airport (SSH) from the UK and other European hubs, and some direct flights from the US.
 To reach Hurghada or Marsa Alam where many liveaboards depart from, it may be easier to connect at Cairo International Airport (CAI).

-How to Dive the Red Sea
+How To Dive The Red Sea

 There are hundreds of tourist resorts around the northern Sinai coast, in particular from Sharm el Sheikh north up to Dahab in Egypt that will suit all types of people looking to go diving in the Red Sea.
 Many beachfront resorts have great house reefs and offer day-trips out to Ras Mohammed Marine Park, but day boats tend to get very busy in peak season.